 An oilfield explosion is a very serious accident that can result in a number of major injuries including burns.
 Burns can be grouped into electrical burns, chemical burns, and thermal burns — this occurs when one comes in contact with open flames, hot liquids, and other heat source.
 It is important to understand how to protect yourself from fire incident and at the same time comprehend the basic principles of first aid for burn victims.
-If you or a loved one have been injured after suffering burns in a Texas oilfield explosion, call the oilfield lawyers at The Patel Firm PLLC in Corpus Christi, Texas now.
+If you or a loved one have been injured after suffering burns in a Texas oilfield explosion, call the oilfield lawyers at The Patel Firm PLLC in Austin, Texas now.

 Some facts and statistics relating to explosions, fires, and burns